Ben Elton, Time and Time Again

 The main character Hugh “Guts” Stanton is a self-pitying sad-sack that Elton expects us to believe graduated from Cambridge.
 He is thoroughly unlikable: I spent most of the novel hoping that he’d meet some grizzly end rather than succeed in his goal.
 Apparently all it takes is a poorly written caricature of a sad-sack soldier for me to start siding with the Black Hand.
 I wanted world war one to start anyway, just to spite this guy.

 Stanton is so thinly drawn, you might think Ben Elton used a template from one of those “How to write your bestseller in 30 days” books.
-Poor characterisation could be excused if this were a novel that your crazy uncle wrote at his creative writing class: at least it got him out of the house for a bit.
+Poor characterisation could be excused if this were a novel that your crazy uncle wrote at his creative writing lessons: at least it got him out of the house for a bit.
 But this is a novel by Ben Elton, who wrote scripts for Blackadder.
 He’s supposed to be pretty good at this stuff.
 Blackadder Goes Forth and its poignant yet enormously funny treatment of the Great War is one of the biggest reasons why people will bother to pick up this book.

 The sections featuring Isaac Newton read like extracts from the journal of someone who has had a particularly vivid cheese dream the night after binge watching Wolf Hall.